Hidetora Hanada: Departure from sumo

 Supported by his team of coaches, Hanada decided to distance himself from sumo.
 He has been interested in American football and the NFL since his junior high school days, commenting that he was already incorporating elements of football into his training as early as elementary school.
 After careful consideration, he gained the support of Shuichi Yasuda (former CEO of Dome Corporation), who accompanied him to participate in tryouts.

 In March 2022, he participated in a joint X-League tryout at Fujitsu Stadium, despite having no experience in American football, where he received numerous positive reviews for his performance, delivering a 40-yard dash time of 5.23 seconds.

 Initially, Hanada was hoping to become a yokozuna in sumo and then try to join the NFL, but in September 2022, he announced that he would focus on American football first, stating that he wanted to challenge himself to see how much he could do when he was young and in his prime.
 The announcement came as a shock to the sumo world, as Hanada had earned a respected status after challenging Daiki Nakamura's supremacy on the amateur scene.

 Hanada remained in the sumo club of NSSU, but was effectively left off, and sumo practice was completed for the time being.
-In the future, he still hopes to become a dual-wielding athlete (二刀流, nitōryū), becoming both a NFL player and a professional sumo yokozuna, foreshadowing a career path that set him apart from other former professionals who had tried their luck in football, such as Wakanohana and Wakanohō.
+In the future, he still hopes to become a dual-wielding athlete (二刀流, nitōryū), becoming both an NFL player and a professional sumo yokozuna, foreshadowing a career path that set him apart from other former professionals who had tried their luck in football, such as Wakanohana and Wakanohō.

-Gridiron football
+Various sports trials

+Hanada showed immediate interest in gridiron football.
 In January 2023, Hanada was selected for the All-Japan Selection for the Dream Bowl, a friendly game against the Ivy League, but he did not participate.
 In February of the same year, he participated in the CFL combine held in Japan.
 In March, Hanada was selected along with three other Japanese players to participate in the Canadian CFL Combine in Edmonton, being selected before becoming eligible due to student status.

 In July 2023, it was decided that he took a leave of absence from NSSU and transferred to Colorado State University, playing as a defensive lineman for the Rams football team and becoming the program's only Japanese player.
 Hanada capitalized on the growing interest he generated at the CFL Combine, turning down offers from American college powerhouses such as Texas and Ohio State.

 Just before the start of the 2024 season, Hanada suffered an injury to his right shoulder and had to sit out the season's matches, forcing him to focus on the 2026 IPP drafts held in Florida to join the NFL.
 While waiting for the eight-week trial period, Hanada devoted himself to physical training and activities as a trainee coach, declaring that "If I don't succeed, this challenge is over".
+In February 2026, he gave an interview to Sports Hochi in which he announced that he had not been selected.